ibm-cloud-docs/direct-link/subnet-configuration.md

    The following networks are filtered out and cannot be accepted: `10.0.0.0/14`, `10.198.0.0/15`, `10.200.0.0/14`, `169.254.0.0/16`, `224.0.0.0/4`.
    {: note}

-* **ECMP**: For customers who elect to build redundancy at a supported location, {{site.data.keyword.cloud_notm}} supports the implementation of equal-cost multipath (ECMP) to provide load balancing and redundancy across the two links.
-This ECMP setup should be requested at the time of order.

 ## BGP specifications for IBM Cloud Direct Link
 {: #bgp-specifications-for-ibm-cloud-direct-link}

 The BGP specifications are as follows:

 As stated in the preceding section, BGP is mandatory for managing your routing through Direct Link.
-An account that orders Direct Link is migrated to a VRF environment.
+When an account orders Direct Link, it is migrated to a VRF (Virtual Routing and Forwarding) environment.

+The customer must advertise their GRE tunnel endpoint to IBM Cloud using BGP for that IP address to be reachable from IBM Cloud environments.
+The directly connected IP address is not always autmatically included in IBM Cloud routing tables.
+{: note}

 **Caveats for VLANS and VRF:**
 * Inter-account VLAN spanning isn't allowed in the VRF environment.